MarkBind/markbind/docs/userGuide/contentAuthoring.md

 ### Add your own variables

-In `_markbind/variables.md`, you can define your own variables which can be used anywhere in your site.
+In `_markbind/variables.md`, you can define your own variables that can be used anywhere in your site.
 The format is as follows.

 ```
 <span id="year">2018</span>